nikhilraghav29/MK-SGC-SC/README.md

 ## Instructions for implementation
 Our implementation is based on a modified version of the AMI recipe provided in the SpeechBrain toolkit.
+Use the following command to launch an experiment from your directory where your experiment.py is present.
+Consider the followng as a case for launching the experiments on the AMI meeting corpus:
+- python experiment_ami.py hparams/ecapa_tdnn_ami.yaml

 ## Dependencies
 Install speechbrain version 0.5.14